TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/ubidots/_index.md

 <!--more-->

->Note: In this guide, we use the [UbiFunctions](https://docs.microsoft.com/en-us/azure/azure-functions/https://help.ubidots.com/en/articles/2132086-analytics-ubifunctions-user-guide) module, which is currently not available for the STEM plan.
+{{< warning >}} In this guide, we use the [UbiFunctions](https://docs.microsoft.com/en-us/azure/azure-functions/https://help.ubidots.com/en/articles/2132086-analytics-ubifunctions-user-guide) module, which is currently not available for the STEM plan. {{</ warning >}}

 ## Prerequisites